Algebraicphylogenetics/Empar/README.md

 For generating data under non-homogeneous models:
 > Kedzierska A.M. and Casanellas M.: “ GenNon-h: Simulating multiple sequence alignments under the non-homogeneous DNA models”, BMC Bioinformatics 2012, 13:216.

-<sub> *This is a free software and it can be redistributed, modified or else as given by the terms of the GNU General Public License.* </sub>